Coronavirus – frequently asked questions for students

 A: The course management has the principal responsibility for deciding whether teaching takes place on-site or using remote methods.
 Contact your teacher to find out more about how they plan to conduct teaching.

 Q: How do I carry out lab sessions in distance mode?

 A: Lab sessions in LiU’s computer rooms can now be carried out using remote connection to the computers in these rooms.

-Q: What happens about my education in the workplace ("VFU") or placement?
+Q: As to my my education in the workplace ("VFU") or placement, what guidelines are there?